robotic-vision-lab/UR-Robotiq-Integrated-Driver/README.md

-The documentation is generated using Sphinx and is available in [HTML](documentation/html/_modules/index.html) and [PDF](documentation/rvl_driver_documentation.pdf).
+The documentation is generated using Sphinx and is available in [HTML](documentation/html/_modules/index.html) and [PDF](documentation/rvl_driver_documentation.pdf) formats.
 For instructions on how to regenerate documentation based on updated versions of the software, please refer to
 [Sphinx Docgen Instructions](catkin_ws/src/rvl_ur_robotiq/sphinx-docgen/README.md).

 ## References